Please feel free to comment on my review.

 Chris utilises the use of mathematics to dramatic effect in the novel.
 Maths is described in detail as a language and is an important element in the story and how it’s key to Logopolis’ existence.
 John Milton also gets referenced when describing the Master as well as Heisenberg’s uncertainty principle.

 As a narrator, Chris Bidmead reads his ‘Logopolis’ novel very well.
 I liked listening to him voicing Tegan and doing her “Oh rabbits!” swearing.
 Chris is engaging to listen to and if you’ve seen ‘Logopolis’ more than once and know the story off by heart, you know what’s going to come up next.

 You have to be pretty IT literate to know what’s going on with the Logopolitan mathematics and Block Transfer Computation.
 Chris delves into real science and writes for scientific journalism.
 He understands the theory of entropy far more than anyone else.
 I don’t think I can match to his level.

 I found that Chris Bidmead hasn’t summed up the Fourth Doctor era as a whole in the book.
-I say this because the presence of the Fourth Doctor doesn’t seem reassuring and the montage sequences of monsters and companions from his era doesn’t feature in this book which I found disappointing.
+I say this because the presence of the Fourth Doctor doesn’t seem reassuring and the montage sequences of monsters and companions from his era don’t feature in this book, which I found disappointing.

 One interesting thing is that the Fifth Doctor gets to say something after he’s regenerated.
 This didn’t happen in the TV story.
 I found it interesting that Peter Davison’s Doctor says something before his new life begins.
-It’s something that the new series Doctors do after they’ve regenerated.
+It’s something that the new series Doctors have done after they’ve regenerated.